 Drone video of Mazatlan!

 Many of the best sightseeing and tourist attractions listed listed in our Sightseeing Guide are free, and the rest are extremely inexpensive compared to what Americans and Canadians are used to!

 While you're walking around you'll probably want to eat and drink.
 Two small notes:

 • Many of Mazatlan's best restaurants, bars and coffee houses are located in the Centro Historico which is, obviously, prime sightseeing territory in our city.
-You may want to take a look at our extensive reviews and recommendations before you begin your tour!

 • Mazatlan has a vibrant Street Food Scene.
 Carts and vendors are present in virtually all neighborhoods, particularly in the Centro Historico and Centro.
 You may want to take a look at the Mazatlan Street Food page on this site to get yourself acquainted with the delicious inexpensive food that you will encounter on your walk!